 Childnet Parents Leaflet – Supporting Young People Online

 Childnet Parents Guide – Young People and Social Networking Sites

 I have a concern or an issue that I’d like to discuss with the school regarding e-safety.
 Who should I contact?

-The designated safeguarding lead and deputies are Nicola Conlin, David van Marle (Lower School) and Jeanette Cope (Early Years).
+The designated safeguarding lead and deputies are Beate Guertler-Green (Early Childhood Department), David van Marle and Sarah Fox (Lower School).
 If you would like to discuss any issues in confidence please get in touch on the email addresses below, or contact us through reception on 01223 882727.